kragen/derctuo/garden-light-panel.md

 another factor of 2 out with lower impedance, so this panel is at best 5.7% efficient.
 It must be an amorphous panel, not monocrystalline like I thought.

+On MercadoLibre there's a 22mW 22mm×7mm panel for US$4 (crystalline) and a few 1000mW panels in the range of 110mm×60mm for US$3 or so (also crystalline).
+But there are also 310-watt panels for US$82, which is US$0.25 per peak watt rather than US$3.
+And there are (supposedly) solar calculators under US$1, but those have much smaller cells (when they're not totally fake).
+So I think this is largely a question of transaction costs, and these garden lights are probably the cheapest way to get solar cells in the 40–60mW range.